Can Uber Be Replaced By An Open Source Competitor?

 Supply = Drivers

-Highly Defendable Moat?
+Highly Defensible Moat?
 Not quite

 Fickle Consumers

-Taxi hailing apps are a very different category from other consumer services such as credit cards or email providers.
+Taxi-hailing apps are a very different category from other consumer services such as credit cards or email providers.

 These are barriers to consumers.
 They create lock-ins.

-Taxi hailing apps however, are highly transactional.
+Taxi-hailing apps, however, are highly transactional.
 [3] There’s zero cost for switching over.
-Superior user on boarding UX further reduces the friction of swapping between apps.
+Superior user onboarding UX further reduces the friction of swapping between apps.

 Need a new account?
-Sign in with Facebook connect.
+Sign in with Facebook Connect.

 Need to add payment details?
 Just snap a picture of your credit card.